matplotlib/governance/governance.md

   an issue in a reasonable time frame.
 - Granting or revoking commit rights.

-The steering council will be between 5 and 7 people including the LD.
+The steering council will be between 5 and 7 people including the PL.
 Being on the steering council is a responsibilty, not a recongnition of being a long-time contributor.